grafana/xk6-loki-write/README.md

      image: <registry>/k6-extended:local
    ```

-   This will be picked up the k6 operator and run as jobs whose name starts with `k6-sample`
+   This will be picked up the k6 operator and run as jobs whose name starts with `k6-sample`.
+This example can be found in the k8s directory.